awslabs/aws-encryption-sdk-specification/tenets.md

 This means we will decline to build features if the danger of misuse is too high.
-This is not simply case case of cost vs. benefit.
+This is not simply a case of cost vs. benefit.
 The downside risk of misuse SHOULD be evaluated independent of the value of new features.